-When I interviewed screenwriter Jon Raymond for our upcoming book on the film, he said that Cookie is “antithetical to the normal cowboy western character.
+When I interviewed screenwriter Jon Raymond for our upcoming book about Kelly Reichardt’s work and First Cow, he said that Cookie is “antithetical to the normal cowboy western character.
 He is unconventional but also totally ubiquitous in the western film genre.
 He’s never the protagonist per se, but he appears in probably hundreds of movies — for a total of about ten minutes.”
 Working as a cook-for-hire for a traveling fur-trapping group, Cookie is withdrawn and quiet, treated as a social outcast.
 When two of the men get into an ultra-macho fight over something totally insignificant, it provokes Cookie to hightail it out of there into the busy wilderness.
 This solitude marks the first time Cookie feels calm, and William Tyler’s soothing score seeps into the soundscape.

 A friendship between humans instead of human and animal is a rarity in Reichardt’s films, so this story of genuine friendship is particularly lovely.
 They’re an odd couple: Cookie, the quiet and homely one; and King-Lu, the charismatic entrepreneur.
 But they’re bonded by their outsider status: King-Lu is a Chinese immigrant being chased by Russians for theft; Cookie is Jewish and rejects conventional masculinity.
 Cookie first finds King-Lu hiding naked and hungry amongst shrubbery, and on the run.
 King-Lu flashes a smile and calmly asks for food and shelter.
 Cookie, a kind soul and an orphan, extends his hospitality, even helping King-Lu to stay hidden.